Pilum: History

 The pilum may have originated from an Italic tribe known as the Samnites.
 It also may have been influenced by Celtiberian and Etruscan weapons.
 The pilum may have derived from a Celtiberian weapon known as the falarica.
 Archaeological excavations have disclosed pila in tombs at the Etruscan city of Tarquinia.
 The oldest finds of pila are from the Etruscan settlements of Vulci and Talamone.
 The first identified written reference to the pilum comes from The Histories of Polybius.
 According to Polybius, more heavily armed Roman military soldiers used a spear called the hyssoí.
 This may have been the pilum.
 The precursor to the pilum was the hasta.
 It is unclear how soon it was replaced by the pilum.
-Polybius mentioned that it was an important contributor to the Roman victory at the Battle of Telamon in 225 BCE.
+Polybius mentioned that it was an important contributor to the Roman victory at the Battle of Telamon in 225 BC.

 A socketed pilum head measuring 295 mm in length was discovered in the Cave of the Swords, a refuge cave in the Judaean Desert near Ein Gedi.
-Its deliberate concealment in a remote crevice suggests it may have been removed from a battlefield or taken as booty by a Jewish rebel—possibly for reuse—most likely during the Bar Kokhba revolt (132–136 CE).
+Its deliberate concealment in a remote crevice suggests it may have been removed from a battlefield or taken as booty by a Jewish rebel—possibly for reuse—most likely during the Bar Kokhba revolt (132–136 AD).

-Use of the pilum was discontinued by Roman military in the second century.